-It is important to note, however, that this theoretical precision enhancement $\mathfrak{s}$ in the $\epsilon \rightarrow 0$ limit is experimentally unattainable, as achieving unbiased estimation in this regime requires an infinite number of detected photons.
-In practice, when the estimator exhibits negligible bias, the enhancement can be estimated using the ratio of the measured mode filtering MSE to the CRLB of DI methods.
-In Fig.~\ref{fig:comparison}(a), we plot these ratios as data points at different total photon counts.
-These data points align well with the tendency of the theoretical prediction, though subject to experimental imperfections and fluctuations.
-However, at very small separations, the estimator bias can cause the measured MSE to fall below the CRLB, leading to calculated enhancement ratios that may exceed the theoretical values (red curve in Fig.~\ref{fig:comparison}(a)).
-In this region, we expect both the mode filtering method and the DI detection method exhibit estimator biases, making the determination of realistic precision enhancement more complex~\cite{Bonsma_Fisher_2019}; a detailed analysis will be explored in future work.
-Our experimental measurements demonstrate a practical $(34\pm4)$-fold improvement at $\epsilon = 0.05$ and a $(28\pm6)$-fold improvement at $\epsilon = 0.1$ using $100\times10^3$ detected photons, confirming the feasibility and effectiveness of the method.
-Furthermore, we expect DI measurements, which inherently have larger estimator variances from the FI analysis, require higher number of photons to achieve nearly unbiased estimation compared to the optimal mode filtering.
-The mode filtering method, with its lower variance, is especially valuable for photon-limited applications where conventional techniques fail to achieve accurate estimation.
+Under finite statistics, the experimental precision enhancement can deviate from the theoretical values owing to estimator bias.
+In practice, when the bias is negligible, the enhancement can be approximated by the ratio of the measured mode-filtering MSE to the CRLB of DI methods.
+Shown as data points in Fig.~\ref{fig:comparison}(a), these ratios follow the trend of the theoretical prediction, subject to experimental imperfections and fluctuations.
+However, at very small separations, the estimator bias can cause the measured MSE to fall below the CRLB, resulting in calculated ratios exceeding theoretical values.
+In this region, both the mode filtering method and the DI method exhibit bias, making the determination of realistic precision enhancement more complex~\cite{Bonsma_Fisher_2019}.
+Our experiment demonstrates a practical $(34\pm4)$-fold improvement at $\epsilon = 0.05$ and a $(28\pm6)$-fold improvement at $\epsilon = 0.1$ using $100\times10^3$ detected photons, confirming the feasibility and effectiveness of our approach.
+Furthermore, we expect that DI measurements, which inherently have larger estimator variances from the FI analysis, require a higher number of photons to achieve nearly unbiased estimation, whereas the optimal mode filtering maintains lower variance even in photon-limited applications.